jzkkaka/GEOG5990M_work_2/README.md

 # What more could show in the program

 For now, there is no real user interface in this program, and there should be one.
 And a console that can control variables would made this program more useful.
+I tried to do so, but it is kind of out my range.

 # The licence